Suquamish Museum: Exhibitions

 The museum's main gallery features a permanent exhibit titled "Ancient Shores – Changing Tides" that showcases drawings, documents, and historic photographs related to the Suquamish Tribe, contemporary and historic crafts, and interpretative panels and multimedia elements.
-The centerpiece of this exhibit is a 300-year-old carved canoe that was last used in the 1989 Paddle to Seattle, the first of a now annual series of canoe journeys through the Salish Sea undertaken by tribal members.
+The centerpiece of this exhibit is a 300-year-old carved canoe that was last used in the 1989 Paddle to Seattle, the first of a now annual series of Intertribal Canoe Journeys through the Salish Sea undertaken by tribal members.

 A second gallery is used to house rotating exhibits from the museum's permanent collection, or items on loan from other museums, including traveling exhibits from the Smithsonian Institution Traveling Exhibition Service (SITES).
 Exhibits have included a SITES display "Native Words, Native Warriors", chronicling the history of Native Americans in the U.S. armed forces.

 Management

 The Suquamish Museum is governed by a five-member board of directors appointed by the Suquamish Tribal Council.
 The galleries and auditorium of the museum are open daily during the summer, and five days per week the rest of the year.
 The museum's storage vault is open to tribal members and accredited researchers weekly.